 Drink 1 – 2 oz. a day for optimal health, and more when your body needs extra support

 Shop for whatever items you would like to order.
 Add them to your cart and checkout.
-To unlock a 24% discount for a year be sure your order totals 100PV or more, which also gets you free shipping, yippee!!
-The other way to unlock a 24% discount is by subscribing to at least one item in your order.
-You can select to receive it every 1, 2 or 3 months.
-For example you can subscribe to receive a Thieves Whitening Toothpaste (my fave) every month, every other month, or every 3 months to unlock the 24% off discount.
-I highly recommend subscribing to your favorite Young Living supplements since we always need those!
+To unlock a 24% discount for a year be sure your order totals 100PV or more.
+The other way to unlock a 24% discount is by adding at least one item in your order to loyalty.
+I highly recommend adding your favorite Young Living supplements to loyalty since we always need those!
 To learn more about the Young Living supplements click here – https://www.youtube.com/channel/UCtR4VeqEv20WoMkBeD8nndg .
-But keep in mind you can change what you subscribe to every month so you can add something different to try each time if you’d like.
+But keep in mind you can change what’s in your order every month so you can add something different to try each time if you’d like.
 Either way you get the 24% discount.
 Or, you can pay full price if you prefer.
 But at anytime you are able to unlock that 24% off by doing one of the things I mentioned above.